-Russian President Vladimir Putin signed a law establishing in Russia a tax free system to let non-Russia residents get value-added tax on their goods refunded upon leave the country.
+Russian President Vladimir Putin signed a law establishing in Russia a tax free system to let non-Russian residents get value-added tax on their goods refunded upon leave the country.
 The system will be valid as of 1 January 2018.
 The Ministry of Industry and Trade has published a list of shops in six Russian regions, including St. Petersburg, which have a right to stamp tax free forms.

 Tax free will be available in Russia in the early next year, but in a test mode.
 In fact, the retailers say, it will start working in the middle of 2018 after some legal and technical moments will be cleared up.
 Right now, the trade industry is still studying the subject, which is rather new for Russian shops.